Manganese dioxide: Prehistory

+Batteries

+The predominant application of MnO_{2} is as a component of dry cell batteries: alkaline batteries and so called Leclanché cell, or zinc–carbon batteries.
+Approximately 500,000 tonnes are consumed for this application annually.

+δ-MnO_{2} has also been researched as the primary cathode material for aqueous zinc-ion battery systems.
+Such cathodes often contain additives to address structural, kinetic, and conductivity-based issues.
+These carbon additives can include reduced graphene oxide (rGO) and carbon nanotubes, among others.

 Organic synthesis

 A specialized use of manganese dioxide is as oxidant in organic synthesis.
 The effectiveness of the reagent depends on the method of preparation, a problem that is typical for other heterogeneous reagents where surface area, among other variables, is a significant factor.
 The mineral pyrolusite makes a poor reagent.
 Usually, however, the reagent is generated in situ by treatment of an aqueous solution KMnO_{4} with a Mn(II) salt, typically the sulfate.
 MnO_{2} oxidizes allylic alcohols to the corresponding aldehydes or ketones: